 To lawfully operate a boat in the New Jersey waterways, they first must complete a New Jersey State Police certified coarse in boating safety and receive a New Jersey Boating Safety Course Certificate.
 The operator of the boat must be at least 16-years-old and, if under 17, the individual must be accompanied by a parent or guardian.

 Boating Under The Influence (N.J.S.A.
 39:4-50 and N.J.S.A.
 12:7-46)

 A person operating a boat is held to the same standards as someone behind the wheel of a car.
 It is illegal for a person to operate a boat while impaired from alcohol or drugs.
 It is the job of the New Jersey State Police Marine Service Bureau and the US Coast Guard to police the waterways around New Jersey.
 If stopped for suspicion of a BWI or BUI the captain of the boat must submit to the same field sobriety test as someone being stopped in a car.
 The captain of the boat may also have to submit to a Breathalyzer test to determine their blood alcohol content (BAC).
 The driver is obligated under the law of implied consent to submit to Breathalyzer and field sobriety tests if asked to do so by a law enforcement officer.
 Failing to take the test will result in another charge called refusal which, won't alter the fact that you still are faced with a DWI.

 Penalties For Boating Under The Influence In New Jersey

-For a first offense of BWI/BUI in a boat with a BAC that is 0.08% to 0.09%, the boat operator is subject to a suspension of his or her boating license for one year and a suspension of motor vehicle driving privileges for three months.
+For a first offense of BWI/BUI in a boat with a BAC that is at or above 0.08% and under 0.10%, the boat operator is subject to a suspension of his or her boating license for one year and a suspension of motor vehicle driving privileges for three months.
 There will be a fine of between $250 and $400.
 The driver will have to pay fees including $230 for the Intoxicated Driver Resource Center (IDRC), and a $1,000 surcharge per year for three years.
 There might also be a jail term of up to 30 days.